Frequently Asked Questions

 Late fee is £40 until April 30th

 Yes!
-The 2023 fall short film fund is in partnership with Theta Labs, a internationally recognised brand and thus we accept worldwide entries.
+The 2025 Female Voices Short Film Fund is in partnership with Female Film Club, and Festival Formula, all internationally recognised brands and thus we accept worldwide entries.

 The fund is available to film makers from around the globe.
 The fund is up to £7000, or USD $10,000 which will be converted into your local currency should you win.